 1) Look at the whole picture

-They say that you shouldn’t judge a book by its cover.
-But if it looks like a scorpion and it sounds like a scorpion, then it could sting you.
+They say that you shouldn’t judge a book by its cover and the scorpion and the frog teach us that sometimes you do need to note the obvious signs.
+If it looks like a scorpion and it sounds like a scorpion, then it could sting you.
 It’s also important to remember that sometimes it’s okay to go with your gut instinct and protect yourself.